Non-Invertible Duality Transformation Between SPT and SSB Phases: Kramers-Wannier transformation

 Let us consider a spin chain with $L$ sites.
 Each site supports one spin-$\frac{1}{2}$ spanning a two dimensional local Hilbert space $\ket{s_i}$, where $s_i=0,1$ and $i=1, ..., L$.
 The state can be acted upon by spin measurement and spin flip Pauli operators in the standard way,

 We also assume that the spin system has an on-site $\Z_2$ global symmetry, generated by

 which flips the spins on every site simultaneously.
 The states can be organized into eigenstates of $U$ as $\Z_2$ even state with the eigenvalue of $U$ to be $(-1)^u = 1$, i.e. $u=0$, and $\Z_2$ odd state with the eigenvalue of $U$ to be $(-1)^u=-1$, i.e. $u=1$.
-Moreover, one can also use the $\Z_2$ symmetry to twist the boundary condition of the spins, $\ket{s_{i+L}}= (\sigma^x_i)^t\ket{s_{i}}= \ket{s_{i}+t}$, hence the spins obey either periodic boundary condition (PBC), i.e. $t=0$ or twisted boundary condition (TBC), i.e. $t=1$.
+Moreover, one can also use the $\Z_2$ symmetry to twist the boundary condition of the spins as

+hence the spins obey either periodic boundary condition (PBC), i.e. $t=0$ or twisted boundary condition (TBC), i.e. $t=1$.
 In summary, one can organize the Hilbert space into four symmetry-twist sectors, labeled by $(u,t)\in \{0,1\}^2$.

 It is also useful to define a set of ``dual" spin-$\frac{1}{2}$'s on the links between sites.
 We use half-integers to label the position of links, and dual spins are labeled by $\widehat{s}_{i-\frac{1}{2}}$'s, where $i=1, ..., L$.
 They also span local Hilbert spaces on the links $\ket{\widehat{s}_{i-\frac{1}{2}}}$.
 The states are acted upon by Pauli operators $\tau^z_{i-\frac{1}{2}}$ and $\tau^x_{i-\frac{1}{2}}$, similar as \eqref{eq:Paulioper},